Call Us Today!

-When the cartilage separating the nasal passage ways becomes misaligned, it is said to be deviated.
-A deviated septum may be inherited, or may result from an injury such as a broken nose.
-When the cartilage is out of alignment, there is greater propensity for restricted airways resulting in congestion.
+When the cartilage separating the nasal passageways becomes misaligned, it is said to have deviated.
+A deviated septum may be inherited or may result from an injury such as a broken nose.
+When the cartilage is out of alignment, there is a greater propensity for restricted airways resulting in congestion.

 However, for Los Angeles patients who have enlarged (hypertrophic) turbinates, the filtering of the air is compromised, and the result can be nasal congestion, recurring sinus infections and accompanying pain and discomfort.

 As one of the nation’s leading experts on sinusitis, Dr. Cohen’s Southern California Sinus Institute is highly regarded for our effective and noninvasive treatments of chronic sinusitis.
 Chronic sinusitis is an ongoing sinus infection, persisting for more than 12 weeks, which often causes nasal congestion.